Education inequality in China: Family Income Stratification

 The impact of education from family income mainly displays on two things, one involves the physical environment for children, and the other one is the nonphysical influence to children's growth.
 First of all, “under which poor households have fewer material resources and children who grow up in under‐resourced families tend to lag behind in education and other fields".
 Household expenditure on children's education in China is different from other countries such as United States or United Kingdom.
 Chinese parents attach significant importance to their children's private education investment, which includes private tutors, extracurricular classes, interest classes, and so on.
 Parents with higher income can provide children more training and opportunities of going to more educational institutions.
 However, families with less financial support are often incapable of providing these extra educational investments.
 Moreover, poverty affects the ability of parents to monitor their children's various need during growth and there is evidence indicating economic hardship can reduce the communication between parents and children.
 According to a 2011 survey, children growing under a lower income family can face more challenges from economic hardship and this makes them more likely to drop school or have emotional problems, such as a tendency for violent and crime.
 In China, parental income is one of the reasons that cause education inequality, and this cannot be neglected, based on its major influence on children's growth.

+Education for students with disabilities

+According to a 2017 national survey, only 45% of school age children with disabilities in China have access to inclusive education, standard schools where disabled children are accepted to enroll in.
+Traditional schools evaluate student performance solely based on their test scores, putting children with disabilities at a disadvantage in the school selection process.
+The high cost of assistive technology is one barrier that presents disables children from inclusive education.
+A study conducted an interview with a student with hearing impairment.
+They indicated that with no assistive technology, it is difficult for them to participate in college life since they cannot distinguish others’ voices.
+Assistive technology products are expensive, and that spending relies on the students and their families instead of the educational institution.

+The level of integration also differs by region.
+In more developed cities, inclusive education for students with disabilities shows a growing trend.
+In Hefei City, one school district practises a "zero-refusal" acceptance stance towards the disabled students.
+Shanghai standardizes the process to enroll students with disabilities in schools and requires schools with 10 or more students with disabilities to have a special resources classroom with a dedicated full-time teacher.
+Such resources and regulation are less common in rural areas.